-In consultations for this Primer, partners shared experiences of hostility from law enforcement agents and the deep stigma associated with being 'victim' or 'survivor' of gender-based harms, including violence.

-were already less inclined to engage with the police and the criminal legal system to seek any remedy.
-Rather, the ongoing lack of support from them as well as the known potential for further harm that they the criminal legal system was not seen as an amenable or effective means for part of the problem.
+In consultations for this Primer, partners shared experiences of hostility from law enforcement agents and the deep stigma associated with being a 'victim' or 'survivor' of gender-based harms, including violence.
+These consultations revealed that partners were already less inclined to engage with the police and the criminal legal system to seek any remedy.
+Rather, the ongoing lack of support from them as well as the known potential for further harm that they might cause to young people meant that the criminal legal system was not seen as an amenable or effective means for seeking remedies - in fact, it is seen as part of the problem.
 At the same time, in most - if not all - parts of the world, no consistent alternative to the criminal legal system is in place at more than a micro level.
-Still, throughout South Asia, groups and collectives are exploring a range of alternatives to address inter-personal and societal harms.
+Still, throughout South Asia, groups and collectives are exploring a range of alternatives to address interpersonal and societal harms.
 Below, we review the most prominent of these.
-We call specific attention to the differences between many 'traditional' dispute resolution systems and the newer, more transformative informal These consultations revealed that partners systems that activists seek to put in place.
+We call specific attention to the differences between many 'traditional' dispute resolution systems and the newer, more transformative informal systems that activists seek to put in place.

 Some existing informal justice/dispute redressal systems may be considered 'alternatives' to the formal legal system and, particularly, the criminal legal system.
-For instance, the Nari Adalats in India laxixi constitute a women-led dispute redressal system created to address issues of domestic violence for which women were unable to find justice in the formal legal system.
+For instance, the Nari Adalats in Indialxxxi constitute a women-led dispute redressal system created to address issues of domestic violence for which women were unable to find justice in the formal legal system.
 Most alternatives, however, are not necessarily affirming of diverse genders, sexualities and bodily autonomy.
-They include, for example, Gram Nyayalayas in India laxixii, the Jirga in Pakistan laxii, Shalish in Bangladesh laxii or the Mediation Boards in Sri Lanka.
-In addition to these, there also exist customary courts laxii and panchayats.
+They include, for example, Gram Nyayalayas in Indialxxxii, the Jirga in Pakistanlxxxiii, Shalish in Bangladeshlxxxiv or the Mediation Boards in Sri Lanka.lxxxv In addition to these, there also exist customary courtslxxxvi and panchayats.
 However, these existing informal systems are often deeply wrought with exclusionary attitudes and practices including gender biases, casteism and ableism.
-Moreover, the members of these informal systems are often those who hold power in their communities and seek to uphold community morality and the status quo rather than protect the rights of the persons involved, especially if the person is a young person and/or structurally excluded. laxii in India laxii constituted and practices including gender biases, casteism and ableism.
+Moreover, the members of these informal systems are often those who hold power in their communities and seek to uphold community morality and the status quo rather than protect the rights of the persons involved, especially if the person is a young person and/or structurally excluded.lxxxvii

 Preventive measures include addressing root causes of gender-based harms and other human rights violations.
-For instance, instead of criminalizing early marriages, preventive measures would include tackling the lack of access to information and education, the lack of appropriately calibrated decision-making power for young people (especially young girls), economic inequalities, etc. lxxxviii In particular, evidence suggests that comprehensive sexuality education that works to address young people's bodily autonomy and reduce the harm they experience is far more effective in providing young people with the means to protect themselves. lxxxix These measures come into being through policy and programming, and can be either state- or non-state-actor-led.
+For instance, instead of criminalizing early marriages, preventive measures would include tackling the lack of access to information and education, the lack of appropriately calibrated decision-making power for young people (especially young girls), economic inequalities, etc.lxxxviii In particular, evidence suggests that comprehensive sexuality education that works to address young people's bodily autonomy and reduce the harm they experience is far more effective in providing young people with the means to protect themselves.lxxxix These measures come into being through policy and programming, and can be either state- or non-state-actor-led.

-Diversion practices refer to practices in which young people accused of infringing criminal law can be 'diverted' from judicial proceedings.
-These practices can include care, counselling probation, education and training programs, and juvenile penal mediation among others.
+Diversion practices refer to practices in which young people accused of infringing criminal law can be 'diverted' from judicial proceedings.xci These practices can include care, counseling probation, education and training programs, and juvenile penal mediation among others.
 Unfortunately, there is limited documentation of institutionalized diversion practices in South Asia.
 There is also limited evidence of agentive decision-making by young people in these programs.
-Also under-explored is the question of whether young people who are not 'diverted' are directed to the criminal legal system ultimately.
+Also under-explored is the question of whether young people who are not 'diverted' are ultimately directed to the criminal legal system.